Battle of Hastenbeck: Prelude

 Hanover refused to defend the Rhine which is west of the Weser.
 This left the Prussians no choice but to abandon their fortress in Wesel and to give up the line of the Lippe in April.
 Cumberland's main objective was preventing the occupation of Hanover.
-He first concentrated his army at Bielefeld, and then after a brief stand in Brackwede, Cumberland decided to cross the Weser south of Minden.
+He first concentrated his army at Bielefeld, and then after a brief stand in Brackwede, he decided to cross the Weser south of Minden.
 The main idea was to use the Weser as a natural defense line and to make it impossible for the French troops to cross the river.
-The Duke of Cumberland deployed his main forces at Hamelin which is a couple of kilometers to the northwest of Hastenbeck and left the Prussian battalions as garrison forces in Minden.
+Cumberland deployed his main forces at Hamelin, two kilometers northwest of Hastenbeck and left the Prussian battalions as garrison forces in Minden.
 He also deployed small patrols all along the Weser.
 Meanwhile, the French sent a detachment to the north to capture Emden, which was an important access point for Britain to Europe, on 3 July.
 Later they sent another detachment to the south, which took Kassel on 15 July.

-During the night of 7 July, a strong French advance guard crossed the river Weser close to the town Beverungen.
-While the river Weser normally cannot easily be forded, during the summer the water level drops down to a low of 80 cm (~3 feet) between Münden and Hameln, making it possible for infantry and cavalry to cross.
+During the night of 7 July, a strong French advance guard crossed the Weser close to the town Beverungen.
+While the Weser normally cannot easily be forded, during the summer the water level drops down to a low of 80 cm (~3 feet) between Münden and Hamelin, making it possible for infantry and cavalry to cross.
 The French advance troops then marched to the north and established a bridgehead at Höxter.
 The main army crossed the Weser on 16 July, leaving the Duke of Cumberland no choice but to deploy his troops south of Hamelin and to engage d'Estrées.
 The Prussian battalions were then recalled by Frederick the Great, after losing the Battle of Kolin against Austria.